RMaarefdoust/universal/README.md

 ## Controlling the build to include different components

 The default build configuration will build the command line tools, a playground, educational and application examples.
-If you want to build the full regression suite across all the number systems, use the following cmake command:
+If you want to develop the full regression suite across all the number systems, use the following cmake command:

 ```text
 cmake -DBUILD_ALL=ON ..
 ```

-For performance, the build configuration can enable specific x86 instruction sets (SSE/AVX/AVX2).
+The build configuration can enable specific x86 instruction sets (SSE/AVX/AVX2) for performance.
 For example, if your processor supports the AVX2 instruction set, you can build the test suites and educational examples with the AVX2 flag turned on.
 This typically yields a 20% performance boost.